There’s always some corner of the market that’s making money for investors.

 Pursuit of Happiness: Make Sure You’re Not a Property Investing ‘Loser’

-[Ed note: Continuing for the rest of this week, we'll publish some of the best recent articles from the guys over at our sibling free e-letter, The Daily Reckoning.
+[Ed note: Continuing for the rest of this week, we’ll publish some of the best recent articles from the guys over at our sibling free e-letter, Markets and Money.
 As mentioned yesterday, they take a different view on the market.

 The Daily Reckoning editors look at the big picture view of the economy and analyse the impact of central bank monetary policy on the value of assets and money.
 As they see it, these policies have resulted in an almighty asset bubble which will lead to a devastating crash.
-You've read our view; now it's time to consider the other side.
-Following is an essay from Greg Canavan, first printed in The Daily Reckoning on 19 June 2013...]
+You’ve read our view; now it’s time to consider the other side.
+Following is an essay from Greg Canavan, first printed in Markets and Money on 19 June 2013…]